oNavShaHo/fbxToglb/README.md

 1. Choose an FBX file by clicking on the "Choose File" button.
 2. Once the file is selected, the 3D model will be displayed in the scene.
 3. Use the mouse to rotate and zoom in/out of the model.
-4. Click the "Export GLTF" button to export the loaded model in GLTF format.
+4. Click the "Download" button to export the loaded model in GLB format.

 ## Configuration